calabash/calabash-android/README.md

 Predefined steps
 -----------------

 The predefined steps are located in the `features/step_definitions` folder.
-For now you can look through these files to see which is available.

-Comming...
+A compiled list of predefined steps with comments is available [here](features/step_definitions/canned_steps.md)